2020 was the year of social distancing – just like with our birthdays, we adapted and found a way to celebrate a socially distanced Halloween!

-Halloween 2020 is a once in a blue moon event.
+Halloween 2020 was a once in a blue moon event.

 A blue moon is what we call it when there are two full moons in one calendar month.
 This October 31st will not only be a Saturday, but also the second full moon of the month – hence the blue moon!

-While this year hasn’t been easy on anyone’s social life, we’re determined to make Halloween 2020 a real celebration – here’s how to have some fun while staying safe and within guidelines.
+While that year wasn’t easy on anyone’s social life, we’re determined to make every Halloween a real celebration – here’s how to have some fun while staying safe and within guidelines.

 We’ll have to reconsider how we hand out our sweets this year!
 As a few general rules, you should